bread-studios/Interactive-Physics-Simulation/README.md

 - Press "z", "x", and "c" to see all of the different map presets.

+- Click icon in the bottom left to create new objects.

 ----------------------

 # Basic Movement and Utilization